CMU15-112/arcade-box-startercode/README.md

 This will cause your game to quit if someone presses the P1 button on the arcade box.

+## Key-Map info:

+Checkout Key-Map.md to know which physical button correspond to what number (which is registered in the button argument of your onJoyPress function).

 ## Getting Your Code onto the Arcade Box

 So, you have your fancy game, you've added some basic joystick support (and a quit key!) and you want to run it on the arcade box.
 How do we make that happen?